anamikaponnu/Heart-Disease-Prediction/Project_Summary.md

 ## DATASET
 The dataset contains patient health information used to predict the presence of heart disease.
+The dataset is the Cleveland Heart Disease dataset taken from the UCI repository.
+The dataset consists of 303 individuals’ data.
+There are 14 columns in the dataset(which have been extracted from a larger set of 75).
+No missing values.
+The classification task is to predict whether an individual is suffering from heart disease or not.
+(0: absence, 1: presence)

 ## KEY CONTRIBUTIONS
 - Data balancing using SMOTE to handle class imbalance